 6. Once the eccentric block is off, remove the next 3 screws (size M4 x 14) so you can take the eccentric cover off as well.

 7. Now the only things that stand between you and the cheapo grease are those 4 screws (size M4 x 16) and the fore cover.
 Remove them.

 8. Time to get your hand dirty and clean up the stock grease.

-10. Revert the steps; except 9 and 8.
+10. Revert the process starting from step 7.
 Re-install the backing plate and you are done!

 Speaking of backing plate, this thing is famous for chewing up your pads.
 So either trim off the edge like mine (picture above) or replace it with a better build backing plate like the Meguiar’s one below.

 |MEGUIAR'S 5" Soft Buff DA Backing Plate - Use with MT300 Dual Action Variable Speed Polisher - DBP5||33 Reviews||$26.99 from $20.10|| View on Amazon|

 Read another review?